-Morphological, chemical, structural and other types of analyses of paramount importance for conservation and restoration of cultural heritage artefacts have often to face with the impossibility of sampling suitable quantity of material to apply conventional, well-established procedures of analysis.
-In these cases, where a very small amount of material is available, micro- and nanoscales methodologies are of fundamental importance to provide precise and accurate results for the characterization and hence conservation and restoration of the artefact.
-Among the different advanced experimental and theoretical methodologies with micro- and sub-micrometric scale capability for the characterization of natural or synthetic materials [1-8], Scanning Electron Microscopy (SEM) coupled to Energy Dispersive X-ray Spectrometry (EDS) with Si(Li) detectors or silicon drift detectors (SDD), is a very powerful and widely used microanalytical technique to study both the local morphology and chemical composition of materials found in the cultural heritage field [9-13], even when their dimensions are on the micro- and nanometre scale.
-This is a typical situation when dealing with ceramics, lithotypes and glass fragments, or ultrathin metal and alloys layers and fragments.
+Morphological, chemical, structural and other types of analyses, which are of paramount importance in the conservation and restoration of cultural heritage artefacts, are often faced with the impossibility of sampling a suitable quantity of material to apply conventional, well-established procedures of analysis.
+In these cases, where a very small amount of material is available, micro- and nano-scale methodologies are of fundamental importance to provide precise and accurate results for the characterisation, and hence, conservation and restoration, of the artefact.
+Among the different advanced experimental and theoretical methodologies with micro- and sub-micrometric scale capability for the characterisation of natural or synthetic materials [1]-[8], scanning electron microscopy (SEM), coupled with energy dispersive X-ray spectrometry (EDS) with Si(Li) detectors or silicon drift detectors (SDD), is a very powerful and widely used microanalytical technique to study both the local morphology and chemical composition of materials found in the cultural heritage field [9]-[13], even when their dimensions are on the micro- and nanometre scale.
+This is typical of ceramics, lithotypes and glass fragments as well as ultrathin metal and alloy layers and fragments.

-However, in these last cases, and in particular whenever a quantitative assessment is desired, the SEM-EDS parameters setup and the EDS detector-to-sample configurations and arrangements have to be optimized because, if not set appropriately, the electron and X-Ray scattering in the ultrathin materials, and even the adjacent ones, could generate systematic errors.
+However, in the latter, and particularly whenever a quantitative assessment is desired, the SEM-EDS parameter setup and the EDS detector-to-sample configurations and arrangements have to be optimised because, if not set appropriately, the electron and X-ray scattering in the ultrathin materials, and even in those adjacent, could generate systematic errors.
 These problems are related to the elastic/inelastic scattering of energetic electrons in the finite size (mass) of the fragment, which is also affected by the mean atomic number.
-As a consequence, the EDS spectrum X-ray intensity is mainly influenced by the ratio between the fragment size and the extension of the electrons path in the material.
-In order to avoid or at least control these phenomena when a quantitative analysis of ultrathin fragments is desired, the SEM-EDS operational conditions (e.g., beam energy, etc.) have to be optimized to design specific analytical strategies, which consider both the chemical composition, the size of the specimen and the detector configuration.
-In particular, a systematic study of the optimal instrumental settings is highly required for achieving precise, accurate and consistent results.
+As a consequence, the EDS spectrum X-ray intensity is mainly influenced by the ratio between the fragment size and the extension of the electron path in the material.
+In order to avoid, or at least control, these phenomena when a quantitative analysis of ultrathin fragments is desired, the SEM-EDS operational conditions (e.g. beam energy, etc.) have to be optimised to design specific analytical strategies, which consider both the chemical composition, the size of the specimen and the detector configuration.
+In particular, a systematic study of the optimal instrumental settings is required to achieve precise, accurate and consistent results.

-In this work, Monte Carlo simulation [14] was proposed as an effective methodology to assess the appropriate strategy for an accurate quantitative SEM-EDS microanalysis of ultrathin samples.
-The Monte Carlo method was applied to simulate transport of energetic electrons, and X-ray generation and detection in two different types of ultrathin samples.
-To show the powerfulness of the method we chose two typical case studies in cultural heritage and archaeology.
-The first case study presents an investigation of ultrathin and elongated glass fragments of square section.
-In the second case, ultrathin metal layers, such as those used in glass tesserae of mosaics, were simulated and studied.
-All the simulations were carried out modelling realistic experimental conditions, investigating the effects related to the composition and thickness of glass and metal fragments, the physics of electron beam-sample interaction (e.g., energy of the electron beam, elastic/inelastic scattering of electrons, threshold levels for element ionization) and the SEM-EDS chamber setups (e.g., azimuthal and take-off angles of the detector, position of the electron beam on the sample).
+In this study, a Monte Carlo simulation [14] was proposed as an effective methodology to assess the appropriate strategy for an accurate quantitative SEM-EDS microanalysis of ultrathin samples.
+The Monte Carlo method was applied to simulate the transport of energetic electrons and X-ray generation and detection in two different types of ultrathin sample.
+To show the potential of the method, we chose two typical case studies from cultural heritage and archaeology.
+The first case study presents an investigation of ultrathin and elongated glass fragments with a square section.
+In the second case, ultrathin metal layers, such as those used in the glass tesserae of mosaics, were simulated and studied.
+All the simulations were carried out modelling realistic experimental conditions, investigating the effects related to the composition and thickness of the glass and metal fragments, the physics of electron beam-sample interaction (e.g. energy of the electron beam, elastic/inelastic scattering of electrons, threshold levels for element ionisation) and the SEM-EDS chamber setups (e.g. detector azimuthal and take-off angles, position of the electron beam on the sample).